-It’s important to take the appropriate measures to prevent injury & illness.
+Hurricane Injury & Illness Prevention is important, and you need to take the appropriate steps to stay safe.
 Especially before a hurricane, even if one isn’t headed your way.
-However, since Hurricane Dorian is now on track towards Florida we all need to be prepared.
+However, since hurricane season is now among us, we all need to be prepared.
 Injury prevention is very important.
 And we should all be careful during and after a hurricane.

 Most of us have been through at least one hurricane living here in South Florida.
 Unless of course you’ve been one of the lucky ones and you’ve avoided hurricanes like the plague.
 Even so, you might have had to go through preparing your home for a one.